dafral/Round2_Engine/README.md

 ## How to use it
 In order to load a fbx file, drag and drop it on the engine window.
 You can do the same with textures.
 Remember that the only files supported by the engines are FBX files for the 3D models and DDS/PNG files for the textures.

-You can find some example files inside the "3D Models" folder.
+You can find some example files inside the "Assets" folder.

 ### Camera Controls